 I earned both my BA and my MA in French and Francophone Studies from the University of Illinois at Chicago.
 I tutored various subjects as a volunteer with the NBC Homework Hotline, and I was lucky enough to have the opportunity to teach French for 2 years while earning my Master’s.
 I am very passionate about learning and teaching foreign languages, and I hope to share that with my students.
 In my experience students particularly enjoy (and benefit from) learning and exploring new cultures while learning the language itself.
 As the child of a teacher I am a strong believer in the importance of education and all of the opportunities it offers to students.
 I finished my MA in May with a thesis on French fairy tales, but I also enjoy reading as much as I can, spending time with my family, and neighborhood trivia tournaments.

-University of Illinois at Chicago - BA, French and Francophone Studies
+Undergraduate Degree: University of Illinois at Chicago - Bachelor in Arts, French and Francophone Studies

-University of Illinois at Chicago - MA, French and Francophone Studies
+Graduate Degree: University of Illinois at Chicago - Master of Arts, French and Francophone Studies

 What strategies have you found to be most successful when you start to work with a student?